kev-pinto-cts/mr-datastream/README.md

 -   2 dbs called tfxrs-rate-service & tfxrs-quote-service using POSTGRESQL dialect
 -   1 db called tfxrs-sql-service using the GOOGLE_STANDARD_SQL dialect

-One can create Multiple Instances and Multiple Databases within these instances as long as the Heirachial structure of the YAML is maintained.
+**One can create Multiple Instances and Multiple Databases within these instances with different SQL Dialects (POSTGRESQL/STANDARD) as long as the Heirachial structure of the YAML is maintained**.

 ```yaml
 spanner: